Jim Arnold (footballer): Everton

-Howard Kendall was appointed manager at First Division club Everton in August 1981, and he quickly signed Arnold for a £200,000 fee.
-However Neville Southall soon proved to be superior goalkeeper as the "Toffees" finished eighth in 1981–82, and seventh in 1982–83 and 1983–84.
-Arnold spent some of the 1983–84 campaign on loan at Alan Kelly's Preston North End, and played six games for the Third Division club.
+Howard Kendall was appointed manager at First Division club Everton in August 1981.
+He quickly signed Arnold for a £200,000 fee.
+However, Neville Southall soon proved to be a superior goalkeeper as the "Toffees" finished eighth in 1981–82, and seventh in 1982–83 and 1983–84.
+Arnold spent some of the 1983–84 campaign on loan at Alan Kelly's Preston North End and played six games for the Third Division club.
 He was an unused substitute in the 1984 FA Charity Shield, which Everton won with a 1–0 victory over Merseyside derby rivals Liverpool.
-Everton went on to win the league title in 1984–85 by a massive thirteen point margin.
-However Arnold was not the first choice keeper, and made only 48 league appearances for the club in his four years at Goodison Park.
-One of his final actions for the club was to sit on the bench for the 1985 European Cup Winners' Cup Final win against SK Rapid Wien.
+Everton won the league title in 1984–85 by a massive 13-point margin.
+However, Arnold was not the first-choice keeper and made only 48 league appearances for the club in his four years at Goodison Park.
+One of his final actions for the club was to sit on the bench for the 1985 European Cup Winners' Cup final win against SK Rapid Wien.

 Port Vale

-Arnold signed for John Rudge's Port Vale in August 1985.
+Arnold signed for Port Vale in August 1985.
+He had been looking for a job in sport and recreation management until manager John Rudge talked him into joining as a player.
 He played 52 games in 1985–86, and conceded just 37 league goals as the "Valiants" won promotion out of the Fourth Division.
 For his performances he was awarded the club's Player of the Year award.
-However, he went into retirement in the summer, joining Staffordshire Police as a recreation officer.
-He did though return to Vale Park on a non-contract basis in September 1986 after Mark Grew picked up a knee injury; this crisis was resolved in November 1986, when Vale signed Alex Williams, and so Arnold stepped down once more, having played fifteen games of the 1986–87 campaign.
+However, he retired in the summer, joining Staffordshire Police as a recreation officer.
+He did though return to Vale Park on a non-contract basis in September 1986 after Mark Grew picked up a knee injury; this crisis was resolved in November 1986, when Vale signed Alex Williams, and so Arnold stepped down once more, having played 15 games of the 1986–87 campaign.

 Later career

-Arnold also went on to play for local non-league sides Kidderminster Harriers, Rocester and Workington.
+Arnold also went on to play for local non-League sides Kidderminster Harriers, Rocester and Workington.
 While with Kidderminster, Arnold featured in the 1987 FA Trophy final versus Burton Albion.
 After a 0–0 draw at Wembley, Arnold saved a penalty in the replay at The Hawthorns, which Harriers won 2–1.

 Style of play

-He was a shot-stopping goalkeeper, who mostly remained on his line and relied on his defenders to deal with crosses; former Port Vale teammate Robbie Earle stated that "you could not wish to meet a nicer, more level-headed fella".
+He was a shot-stopping goalkeeper who mostly remained on his line and relied on his defenders to deal with crosses; former Port Vale teammate Robbie Earle stated that "you could not wish to meet a nicer, more level-headed fella".